-It should not be supposed that "scientific" or Type 1 history is limited to the accumulation of data bits ("mere facts," as they are snittily called), and that "interpretation" of those facts necessarily brings in Type 2 behavior.
-No. Interpretation may remain within the past.
+It should not be supposed that "scientific" or Type 2 history is limited to the accumulation of data bits ("mere facts," as they are snittily called), and that "interpretation" of those facts necessarily brings in Type 1 behavior.
+That is not correct.
+Interpretation may remain within the past.
 It doesn't have to be contaminated with the present.
 It is recognized by serious historians that the less it is contaminated with the present, the better.
 The interpretation of archaeological data, such as coins with their mint marks and their degrees of wear through handling, can lead to finding out the geographical extent of a long-gone economic system.
 Such a result is an interpretation, but it is an interpretation about the past, and it is constrained by the evidence about the past.
 It is not a concept imposed on the past by the present.
 The coins are there; their circulation is also "there" in the archaeological record, for those who know where to look for it.
 Modern expertise is brought to bear only to recognize the meaning of the physical artifacts and the implications of their distribution in space.

 The fact that concepts have frequently been imposed on the past only shows that historians are not yet very good at what they do.
 Perhaps they may get better if they keep trying.

 We hope they will keep trying.
 It seems to us too early to draw the conclusion that history is necessarily hot air.
 There may be another possibility.